CRED-CLUB/neopop-android/README.md

-# NeoPop
+# NeoPOP
-NeoPop is CRED's inbuilt library for using NeoPop components in your app.
+NeoPOP is CRED's inbuilt library for using NeoPOP components in your app.

-What really is NeoPop?
-NeoPop was created with one simple goal, to create the next generation of a beautiful, affirmative design system.
-NeoPop stays true to everything that design at CRED stands for.
+What really is NeoPOP?
+NeoPOP was created with one simple goal, to create the next generation of a beautiful, affirmative design system.
+NeoPOP stays true to everything that design at CRED stands for.

 ![Banner](https://i.imgur.com/1gN3wzy.jpg "Banner")

 ## Install
-You can install NeoPop by adding these to your project:
+You can install NeoPOP by adding these to your project:

 1. Add this to your module `build.gradle` file: